yatoxlee/yatoxlee.github.io/README.md

 - [ ] How long does it take to learn hsql?
 - [ ] How long does it take to learn tableau?
 - [ ] I need a new resume.
+- [ ] IELTS is supposed to be scheduled.

 3/11/25